flokiorg/flnd/sweep/README.md

 value using the config `--sweeper.nodeadlineconftarget`.

-To specify the budget, users can use `--sweeper.budget.tolocal` to set the max allowed fees in sats, or use `--sweeper.budget.tolocalratio` to set a proportion of the `to_local` value to be used as the budget.
+To specify the budget, users can use `--sweeper.budget.tolocal` to set the max allowed fees in loki, or use `--sweeper.budget.tolocalratio` to set a proportion of the `to_local` value to be used as the budget.

 #### Sweeping HTLC Outputs